munteanumarco/email-sorter-backend/README.md

   - Leverages GPT-4 for intelligent navigation and form filling
   - Validates unsubscribe success with confidence scoring

+## 🔍 Agent Logs Implementation

+**Note: This is a quick, hackish implementation for demo purposes only!**

+I wanted to provide visibility into what the browser automation agent is doing in real-time, so I implemented a basic logging system.
+Here's how it works:

+1. **Log Collection**:
+   - Uses a circular buffer (deque) to store the last 1000 log entries in memory
+   - Captures logs from browser-use agent and unsubscribe service
+   - Stores raw log messages without any filtering or sanitization

+2. **Security Considerations**:
+   - ⚠️ This is NOT production-ready!
+   - Logs are stored in memory without encryption
+   - No user/session isolation for logs
+   - Could potentially expose sensitive information
+   - No log rotation or persistence
+   - Memory usage could grow in high-traffic scenarios

 ## 🚀 Deployment

 Currently deployed on Render.com with: